 Yes, you will need to provide documentation to support your identity and eligibility for housing and information to enable your application to be assessed.

 You will receive a confirmation letter to say your application has been accepted.
 The letter will also inform you of your registration number and password, your registration date and the band your application has been assessed for and will include the type of property and the number of bedrooms you can bid for.

 It is how we assess your priority for housing.
 We operate four bands and these are allocated following an assessment of your housing need.

 No. Following the Localism Act 2011 North Yorkshire Home Choice operate a "closed" housing register which means that we operate an eligibility and qualification criteria.

 It is not possible to say how long you will need to wait to be housed as the demand for housing in North Yorkshire is high and we have more people on our housing register than there are available properties.
 We will therefore not be able to help everyone who applies to us to secure housing.
-It is therefore important that you look at all housing options that may be available including registered social housing landlords, private rented homes and mutual exchange..
+It is therefore important that you look at all housing options that may be available including registered social housing landlords, private rented homes and the mutual exchange system.

 This is an expression of interest on a property and does not mean you have to pay any money.
 You will be advised on the type of property and number of bedrooms you are eligible to apply for and you will be able to bid on a maximum of 3 properties each week.

 No, you should only bid on properties that you have been assessed for.
 Bids on properties that you have not been assessed for or where you do not meet the advertised criteria will be a wasted bid and you will be overlooked or "skipped".